 We will sail back to Manaus, with lunch on board, enjoying a delicious menu of Brazilian and Amazonian cuisine.

 Departure: Monday, at 10 a.m. at the Marina do Davi (near the Tropical Hotel)

 Arrival: Friday, near 1 p.m.

-Note: all itineraries are subject to change depending on how is the manifestation of Nature at any given time.
+Note: all routes are subject to change according to weather conditions, environment and Nature's overall aspect.
 Animals are wild and many places visited on our expeditions are not frequented by tourists, so we do not guarantee that all experiences will be the same.
-During the trip there is no cell phone signal nor Internet, which frees us from distractions and allows us to live more in the present moment, seeking a real rapprochement with Mother Nature.
+During the travel there is no cell phone signal nor Internet connection, which liberates us from distractions and allows us to live the present moment with more intensity, a key factor to connect with Mother Nature.